The Emmanuel College campus has re-opened for living and learning for the Spring 2021 semester. FAQs will be updated on an on-going basis.

 Yes, all face-to-face classes will occur in classrooms with the technology to offer remote participation should a student be unable to attend due to a need for isolation or quarantine.

-We do not plan to restrict students from leaving campus, but strongly suggest that students limit their off-campus activity.
+We do not plan to restrict students from leaving campus, but strongly suggest that students limit their off-campus activity, especially in terms of attending any gatherings.
 Students should be aware that the Commonwealth of Massachusetts may change travel restrictions at any time based on leaving the state.

-Overall, residence hall capacity will be at about 60%.
-Given the need for dedicated space for isolation and quarantine, and for proper physical distancing in all areas of campus, rooms in St. Joseph Hall, St. Ann Hall and Loretto Hall will be single occupancy.
-The New Residence Hall apartments will be used as designed, with four students per two-bedroom apartment and one student per studio.
+Overall, residence hall capacity is at about 50%.
+Given the need for dedicated space for isolation and quarantine, and for proper physical distancing in all areas of campus, rooms in St. Joseph Hall, St. Ann Hall and Loretto Hall are single occupancy.
+The New Residence Hall apartments is being used as designed, with four students per two-bedroom apartment and one student per studio.
 We believe this configuration provides the safest environment possible for resident students.

 The New Residence Hall offers different configurations and amenities, including bathrooms within each unit, which allows for expanded occupancy.
 In the traditional residence halls, the occupancy is lessened to singles based on the configuration of the floors.
 Please contact the Office of Residence Life for additional information.